szabgab/tech-talks/scaling-engineering-by-backing-conways-law.md

 * When there is a bug in production, the first question asked in a post-mortem is where is the test that covered this scenario.

+### Quality

+* To have Quality (of code and product) you need Better Engineers.
+* To have Better Engineers you need to grow them.
+You need Professional Growth.
+* To have Professional Grows you need investment in People and Training.

+### Guild Day - 20% of the time dedicated to education and personal growth

+* Engineers work 4 days a week with their company (gang).
+* Thursday is Guild day.
+* Developers conduct quality enhancing activities with the Guild.

+### Guild Week - Game of Gangs

+* One week each quarter
+* Pair programming with a person from another company (inside Wix)

+* Goal #1 - Improve engineering skills and quality

+### Communication channels

+* monday.com
+* Slack
+* Stackoverflow
+* WixAnswers
+* confluence
+* whatsapp
+* Gmail

+### Elements of healthy growth

+* Transparency
+* Quality
+* Trust and Collaboration
+* Independence
+* Growth